-The project site is located at the intersection of Pico Boulevard and Crenshaw Boulevard, which serves the Los Angeles County Metropolitan Transit Authority ("Metro") bus line 30/330 and 210, Metro Rapid bus line 710, and Big Blue Bus Rapid line 7.
+The project site is directly adjacent to a bus stop located at the corner of Normandie Avenue and 48th Street that serves the Los Angeles County Metropolitan Transit Authority ("Metro") bus line 206.
+The site is within 1,500 feet from the intersection of Normandie Avenue and Vernon Avenue, which serves several bus lines including Metro bus lines 105 and 206, Metro Rapid bus line 705, and Los Angeles Department of Transportation ("LADOT") DASH Leimert/Slauson Line.
 As such, the City shall not impose parking standards for the proposed Streamlined Infill Project.